Are Apple's multibillion-dollar investments a plum deal for America?

 "I would expect them to pay down the $100+ billion debt they incurred," Richard Harvey, a tax professor at Villanova University who has testified before the Senate on Apple’s tax affairs, told NBC News.

-"I do not expect a large increase in capital expenditures over what was planned."
+"I do not expect a large increase in capital expenditures over what was planned.
+However, Apple will clearly have more flexibility in how they fund such expenditures."

 And there's the rub.
 How much of this is pegged to the corporation-friendly tax plan, and how much was Apple planning to do already?